 Because they can be stored in this brine for much longer than shelled oysters can be stored, pre-shucked oysters will often absorb some of the brine's flavor profile.
 You may also notice a change in texture.

 Shucked oysters can be brought online and in-person from all over the USA.
 However, you can't beat buying online for the sheer convenience of it without having to compromise on quality.

 By far the best place to purchase shucked oysters online is The Crab Place.
 They source the best oysters from across the US and shuck them in their Maryland factory before posting them out to you.
 You can order by the pint or by the gallon.

 The Crab Place caters to restaurants as well as individuals, meaning that you can get restaurant standard Oysters delivered to your door for an amazing price.With a company like The Crab Place, you know that your oysters will arrive safely and in good condition.
+The Crab place has all kinds of seafood to accompany your oysters too - in case you want to tuck into some fresh lobster or crab as well!
 They have a world-class customer service team that is happy to help if anything goes wrong with your order.

 Things to look out for when buying shucked oysters